NikhilNarayana/FRC-YouTube-Uploader/README.md

 ### updatePlaylistThumbnails.py
 This script expects two inputs, a playlist ID (`--pID`) and a thumbnail file name (`--tnail`).
 It will then update every the thumbnails of every video in that playlist to the one you provide.
 This makes it simple to update older playlists with a new thumbnail so you can keep your look consistent.

-This script is not used within the main youtubeup.py
+This script is not used within the youtubeup.py